|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |Saturated Fat 2g||9%|

 |Dietary Fiber 0g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This homemade lemon curd is rich and delicious, and it's really quite easy to make with nothing more than eggs, lemons, sugar, and butter.
-This lemon curd (pictured) comes out thick, rich, and full of lemon flavor.
+This lemon curd comes out thick, rich, and full of lemon flavor.

 Make the curd in the top of a double boiler over simmering water or use a metal bowl which fits into a saucepan without touching the water.
-I prefer the shape of the bowl for whisking, but the double boiler will work just fine.
+We prefer the shape of the bowl for whisking, but the double boiler will work just fine.

-Lemon curd is one of my favorite spreads for biscuits, scones, and muffins, and it makes a wonderful cake or pastry filling.
+Lemon curd is one of our favorite spreads for biscuits, scones, and muffins, and it makes a wonderful cake or pastry filling.
 Spread it between cake layers or pipe it into the center of vanilla or lemon cupcakes, muffins, or cream puffs.